Back to prior page

 Although some of the data is incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Ted Lorch: https://www.imdb.com/name/nm0520380/

-THE LAST OF THE MOHICANS (Maurice Tourneur Productions, 1920) is public domain and available to download or stream from YouTube and the Internet Archive:
+THE LAST OF THE MOHICANS (Maurice Tourneur Productions, 1920) can be viewed at YouTube and the Internet Archive:

 YouTube: https://www.youtube.com/watch?v=RCc2M-SqQdg